LodovicoSterzi/forestax/README.md

 ## How to install Forestax
 Forestax is a Linux-based software.
 The tool will be soon available for installation by conda, but until then it can be used as follows.
 ### Download:
-Downlaod the tool from github running on the terminal:
+Download the tool from github and unzip:
 ```
 git clone https://github.com/LodovicoSterzi/forestax
+unzip forestax.zip
-cd forestax/
+cd Forestax/
 ```
 ### Dependencies
 The tool performs a pipeline which requires: